 The awesome ending to the day continued as Ben picked us up and gave us beers.
 We stopped to check out the Dee Wright Observatory, all constructed of lava rock.
 The top deck had a display pointing to all the mountains.
 The lower level had holes carved out in the direction of significant mountains.
-It was very cool and a useful display for dad’s with bad geography skills.
+It was very cool and a useful display (especially for dad’s with bad geography skills).

 Looking back over the lava fields that I crossed.

 We stopped in Sisters to have dinner.
 I had a bison burger and life was good.
-Poor Ben had to listen to Sasafrass and I prattle on about trail stories and all the other SOBOs we both knew.
+Poor Ben had to listen to Sassafras and I prattle on about trail stories and all the other SOBOs we both knew.
 Not being a thru-hiker can be very segregating.
 He was a good sport and I was grateful for the ride.
 Thanks and Happy Birthday, Ben!

 I called the hostel in Bend and was relieved to get a bunk so late in the evening.
 The Bunk and Brew historic house is a rustic but charismatic place.
 It was humming with lots of hikers, bikers, firefighters, and others when I got in.
 Everyone gets a complimentary beer and breakfast.
-I stayed in all-female dorm and it was very quiet.
+I stayed in an all-female dorm and it was very quiet.
 Unfortunately it was so hot I had a hard time sleeping.
 But a shower felt oh so good.
 What a day!